briis/unifiprotect/README.md

 1. `camera.disable_motion_detection` - This will disable motion detection on the specified camera
 2. `camera.enable_motion_detection` - This will enable motion detection on the specified camera

+**Note:** When using the above services, Recording in Unfi Protect will be set to *motion*.
+If you want to have the cameras recording all the time, you have to set that in Unifi Protect App.

 I am planning on adding the `camera.snapshot` service in a future release

 ### Binary Sensor